 Michelle Lynne, president of ML Interiors group: “We do not recommend faux marble for any of our projects.
 While it may be an tempting low investment solution, the quality is determined by the application and the longevity is minimal.”

-Cynthia Greco, owner and head of design at Refined Design: “Nothing beats the translucent beauty of natural marble in terms of veining, color and how it feels to the touch.
+Julian House, founder of DPC: “Nothing beats the translucent beauty of natural marble in terms of veining, color and how it feels to the touch.
 Marble always feels cooler than the surrounding surfaces.
 People will naturally reach out and touch marble to confirm.
 Don’t forget the patina or (satiny finish) that occurs from repeated use that adds to the beauty of real marble.
 Faux finish may be great for photos but it pales in comparison to the beauty and durability of real marble.”

 Charmaine Wynter, luxury interior designer: “Each marble slab provides an elegance and beauty unique unto itself, as real marble will become more distinct through aging and usage.
 This unique aspect of genuine marble is what gives it the bespoke highly individualized identity so sought after.
 Genuine marble has a patina that cannot be rivaled; it can only be likened to masterworks of art.”